UNINETTSigma2/documentation/jobs/jobtypes.md

-# Quality of Service
+# Job Types

-To ensure the efficient use of the compute nodes the jobs set their **quality of service** (QoS).
-Different QoSes allocate different nodes, partitions, and other settings to jobs.
+To ensure the efficient use of the compute nodes, jobs can ask which partition it should be run on, the memory size, and set a running time expectation.
+Slurm then uses these information to assign and allocate resources.

+## Partitions

+Partitions are logical groupings of resources so that each partition can be set up specific to a job type.
+The partition can be thought of as queues and different queues are meant to run different job types.
+A job that requires more memory can be in a different partition than a job that does not require a large amount of memory.

-These are the main types:
+These are the main job partitions:

 1. **normal**: Most production jobs, runs on all standard compute nodes.
 2. **bigmem**: Jobs on the _bigmem_ nodes.
 3. **optimist**: Low priority jobs that can be requeued when higher priority jobs need their nodes.
 They must implement checkpointing.
 4. **accel**: Jobs on compute nodes with GPU cards. **Not implemented yet**

-To set QoS levels, walltime, and numbers of nodes or CPUs, set the appropriate sbatch variables in the batch script file.
+To set the partition, use `--partition=` in the job script file.
+For example:

+    #SBATCH --partition=normal

 For more information, visit Slurm's [Quality of Service](https://slurm.schedmd.com/qos.html) documentation.